FinnPL/Forum/SECURITY.md

 ## Reporting Potential Security Issues

-If you have encountered a potential security vulnerability in this project, please report it to us at the Email Adresse listed on my [Profile page](https://github.com/FinnPL) (You need to be logged in to see the email).
+If you have encountered a potential security vulnerability in this project, please report it to us at the Email Address listed on my [Profile page](https://github.com/FinnPL) (You need to be logged in to see the email).
 We will work with you to verify the vulnerability and patch it.